3 minute read

 - Employees horse-playing or disparaging the property or client

-- Yes, everyone of these has happened – many times
+- Yes, every one of these has happened – many times

 When the customer has little integrity and wants to profit at your expense, there’s very little you can do about that.
-OK you could choose to walk away on your own.
+OK, you could choose to walk away on your own.
 Advise them it’s not going to be a good fit and leave before you’ve invested too much time and effort.
-Sadly, most ego-driven business owners just can’t bring themselves to “walking away!”
+Sadly, most ego-driven business owners just can’t bring themselves to “walk away!”
 They have too big of an ego.
 They hate to lose, so they stay and try to “fix the client.”

-Trying to “fix it” with your customer who is determined to put the screws to you, is like a woman thinking they can actually change their man!
+Trying to “fix it” with your customer who is determined to put the screws on you, is like a woman thinking they can actually change their man!
 We all know how that’s going to go.
 You can’t create integrity in your client if they don’t have it, so your challenge is to watch for the warning signs and make the rational decision to walk away from a project before it bites you.

 The eight bullet points above are examples of things you CAN change.
 These are internal to your company.
 Sure, it may require intensive training, even firing an employee or two, but all those items above can be corrected or prevented with the right coaching and guidance.
-Often, it’s simply a case of having a good worker who just hasn’t been properly trained on customer etiquette.
+Often, it’s simply a case of having a good worker who just hasn’t been properly trained in customer etiquette.

 Want to talk about it?
 Call me now: Dick Wagner 419-202-6745